ArtifexSoftware/MuPDF.NET/docs/story-class.rst

       Here are some general remarks:

       * The :ref:`Story` constructor parses and validates the provided HTML to create the DOM.
-      * PyMuPDF provides a number of ways to manipulate the HTML source by providing access to the *nodes* of the underlying DOM.
+      * There are a number of ways to manipulate the HTML source by providing access to the *nodes* of the underlying DOM.
         Documents can be completely built from ground up programmatically, or the existing DOM can be modified pretty arbitrarily.